sburnett/bismark-passive-server/README.markdown

 * `update_statistics_processor.py` records information about the update files themselves.
 It can useful for debugging problems with update files.

+* `update_parser.py` parses an update file into a Python data structure.
+* `updates_index.py` is an interface to the sqlite updates index database and `index_traces.py` uses that interface to build the index.
+* `anonymize_data.py` syncs an anonymized copy of all the update files to another directory on the same machine.
+* `collect_uploads.sh` fetches raw log files uploaded by bismark-data-transmit (e.g., `/data/users/bismark/data/http_uploads/passive`), tars them, and puts the tarball in the data directory with the rest of the data (e.g., `/data/users/bismark/data/passive`).

+Old code:

 * `postgres_session_processor.py` and `sqlite_session_processor.py` are
   abstract processor coordinators that talk to databases.
 If you want your processor coordinator to write its results to Sqlite or Postgres,